Edentic/puppet-casperjs/README.md

 Copy the module to your Puppet module folder.

 ##Usage
-Use `include casperjs` in your manifest to include the module
+Use `include casperjs` in your manifest to include the module.

 ##Problems
 Check that you have all the required modules in your module folder and you are running Ubuntu.